The Shed Building Process

 - Distance to boundaries

-Wastewater and stormwater disposal must be installed by certified professionals.
-Power, phone, and site access should also be considered.
 The application should include a scaled site plan showing the building’s position and intended services.
-Drawings from plumbers, drainlayers, and electrical professionals are recommended for a smooth council consent process.
+Drawings from plumbers, drainlayers, and electrical professionals are recommended for a smoother consent process.

 Step 3: Producer Statement and Documentation

-We provide a producer statement with structural calculations, drawings, and all documentation required by the council.
-Council fees for building consent vary depending on council, building size, and complexity, typically ranging from $2,800–$3,800 for residential or rural storage sheds.
+Council consent fees vary depending on the council, building size, and complexity, but typically range from $2,800 to $3,800 for residential or rural storage sheds.
 Councils generally take around 20 working days to process applications.

 Step 4: Manufacture and Site Preparation

-– Manufacture of your building commences
+- Manufacture of your building begins

 - Delivery is scheduled to your site